-this is an example ------
+this is an example \longrightarrow

 - Learning discrete structure:

+this is an example this is an example

 - Why discrete structure?

 - We may want to model information flow differently

 - More interpretable than features?

 Unsupervised Feature Learning (Review)

 - When learning embeddings, we have an objective and use the intermediate states of this objective

 - CBOW

 - Skip-gram

 - Sentence-level auto-encoder

 - Skip-thought vectors

 - Variational auto-encoder